 Aside to being the host, Sean has been instrumental is setting up many of the Farmer's Markets right across Ireland.
 His connection to these markets provides him with the best access to a wide variety of fresh organic ingredients for meals at Ballyteige Lodge.

 Whilst a continental/light breakfast is included in the price of the stay, other meals can be ordered.
 With at least 24 hours advance notice and a little correspondence on a preferred choice of food, Sean can offer 2-3 course evening meals to guests, as well as packed lunches for those tackling the Wicklow Way.

 As an additional bonus for walkers, there is a private 1km trail which skirts around the 20 acres of land which surrounds Ballyteige Lodge.
 The route traverses the Ow River by a suspension bridge, followed by a wooden humpback bridge crossing a secondary river which was once panned for gold.

 The grounds also feature a 100+ year old 'Himalayan Garden', where mature specimen trees such as Sequoias and Monkey Puzzle trees tower above a range of Azelias and Rhododendrons.

-Renowned botanical artist, Patricia Newman, occasionally holds art courses at Ballyteige Lodge.
-Having previously exhibited at the Royal Horticultural Society, Patricia now spends a lot of her time painting in the South of France.
+Renowned botanical artist, Patricia Newman, occasionally holds botanical art courses at Ballyteige Lodge.
+Patricia has previously exhibited at the Royal Horticultural Society.

 With the remote and secluded location of the Ow Valley, there is minimal light pollution in the night sky above Ballyteige Lodge.
 Guests with the proper knowledge of how to use a telescope are welcome to use the one located on the main landing.